hr-tools/api/README.md

 * Python >=3.6
 * The packages in [`requirements.txt`](https://github.com/shayypy/realmerge/blob/main/requirements.txt)
 * A folder to save merged files to in your working directory.
-By default this should be `rendered`
+By default this should be `rendered`.

 ## Configuration